Viewing and Analyzing Measurement Data

 Spider Web: Displays the measurement points of the CMYK data and the full tones of the additional primaries.
 There are straight colorized lines from those primaries to the next two closest.
 Viewing Multicolor data would look similar to the example below.
 These lines only represent a rough representation of the final color space.
 Nevertheless it is a great indicator of how those additional colors will expand the color space.

-Note: CoPrA supports three main chromatic primary colors which should span a suitably large gamut encompassing the gray balance.
+Note: CoPrA supports three main chromatic primary colors when creating multicolor profiles which should span a suitably large gamut encompassing the gray balance.
 Typically this is CMY but it can be any other appropriate chromatic color combination.

 Black can be added optionally as a 4th channel.
 If black is used it must be the fourth channel.